Frustrated by your wholesale business? You’re not the only one.

 If you’re in this situation, your instincts are probably right.

-If you’ve taken What Retailers Want, you’ll know whether your submissions to retailers are good enough.
+If you’ve taken my What Retailers Want class, you’ll know whether your submissions to retailers are good enough.
 By writing personalised emails, following up on her pitch and having a smoking hot buyers’ pack, it sounds like Zell is doing everything she can to grab the attention of potential stockists.
 The way she’s approaching shopkeepers is unlikely to be the problem.

 There’s always room for improvement, but if you really are putting together excellent submissions, you’ll know.